Updated: Jan 31

-The beautiful colors of the South West are permanently impressed in my memory.
+The beautiful colors of the South West are permanently engrained in my memory.
 I planned this trip for close to two years obsessively.
 And I'm glad I did.
 It was worth all of the reading and researching.
 Sandstone buttes, the Colorado River, red rock canyons with wind erosion sweeping through leaving designs that are as unique as snowflakes on the land - this is my favorite part of it all.
 I knew the Grand Canyon would be grand!
 I knew we'd be impressed by the massiveness but I had no idea how deeply leveled and intricately placed it all fits together.
 This was not just a family vacation.
 We felt like we visited another planet!
 And since we've been home each of my children have many times referenced how amazing the entire experience was.
 I started planning this trip with the thought that I could not afford to do it right - and boy did I prove my doubts wrong.
 I want to help you feel the same way, that anything is possible and the world is a beautiful place for you to explore with your loved ones!

 Please feel free to download this itinerary I created to share with friends and family:

 As I share this trip schedule, I want to emphasize that this was created for a family who enjoys high paced adventure mode.
 My kids are older (14 - 24 at the time of travel), we squeeze a lot in, to get the most experiences in the least amount of time.
 I could have easily spent three days at each stop.
 (If my budget would have permitted).
 Every place was full of options and I did as much research as I could to ensure ALL of the main things we wanted to accomplish would be possible.
+I had to weigh the budget I was working with, and the places I most wanted to experience.

 My main objectives were: